accordionpeas/grunt-hg-release/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2015-05-26	v0.2.2	Overwriting grunt templates as options doesn't work, so use different template syntax.
 * 2014-07-03	v0.2.1	Bumped version after pull request merge.
 * 2014-07-03	v0.2.0	Log the new version to the console.
 * 2014-01-16	v0.1.1	Fixed commit process.